 eCommerce businesses are at risk of being attacked 24/7.
 This is often the result of low levels of security measures put in place by businesses, large amounts of sensitive data that can be stolen, and a direct connection of eCommerce websites with payment services.
 When no action is taken, it can lead to risks for both the business and its customers.

 Thankfully, most hacking attacks can be prevented with some security strategies.
 For this, many businesses hire SharePoint developers.
 These professionals can offer ongoing support to put security measures in place and fix any loopholes, should they arise.
 Many businesses are also investing in SharePoint development because of the security benefits it offers right from the planning stages.
 As a result, the demand for SharePoint developers has increased dramatically.

 Why Are the Security Needs of eCommerce Websites Different?

-eCommerce websites allow consumers to buy products and services directly from a business, regardless of their locations.
+eCommerce websites allow consumers to buy products and services directly from a business, regardless of their location.
 This requires large batches of sensitive information to be stored on the website.
-Some of this information can include customer’s personal details, bank details, and shopping history.
+Some of this information can include the customer’s details, bank details, and shopping history.

 When this type of information is hacked and stolen, it can lead to stolen accounts, making unauthorized payments, account takeovers, and even identity theft.
 For website owners, it can also mean the loss of intellectual property, traffic, and sales.

-Because eCommerce websites are so vulnerable with the type of information collected and stored, investments in proper security become very important.
+Because eCommerce websites are so vulnerable to the type of information collected and stored, investments in proper security become very important.

 Ways a Website Can Be Attacked